Seeing your heartbeat in your vision is often a brief and harmless sensation, but persistent or one-sided pulsing deserves medical attention.

 Several factors can contribute to this peculiar visual experience:

-• Increased Blood Flow: Physical exertion or stress raises heart rate and blood pressure, making the pulse more pronounced.
+- Increased Blood Flow: Physical exertion or stress raises heart rate and blood pressure, making pulse-related sensations more noticeable.

-These causes highlight why many individuals notice their heartbeat visually during moments of heightened cardiovascular activity or stress.
+These causes help explain why many people notice their heartbeat visually during moments of heightened cardiovascular activity, fatigue, or stress.

 The Role of Ocular Blood Vessels

-Blood vessels in the eye are unique because they are directly visible through non-invasive examination methods.
-The central retinal artery and vein traverse the optic nerve head and retina.
-When these vessels expand and contract rhythmically with each heartbeat, light passing through them fluctuates slightly.
+Blood vessels in the eye are unique because they can be seen during a standard eye exam.
+The central retinal artery and vein pass through the optic nerve head and across the retina.
+Because these vessels respond to pressure changes with each cardiac cycle, tiny pulsations may sometimes become noticeable.

-This creates a faint flicker that some people perceive as their heartbeat within their field of vision.
-The effect is subtle but becomes prominent if factors like increased blood pressure or vascular anomalies come into play.
+This creates a faint flicker or throbbing that some people perceive within their field of vision.
+The effect is usually subtle, but it may stand out more when blood pressure is elevated or when vascular anatomy makes those pulse-related changes easier to notice.

 The Science Behind Visual Pulsation: How Does It Work?